8n8/bigwebthing/README.md

 Some APIs are only accessible to certain users and must have an identity token as follows:
 + 32 bytes: public signing key of sender>
-+ 16 bytes: authentication code downloaded from the server earlier>
++ 8 bytes: authentication code downloaded from the server earlier>
 + 96 bytes: signature.
 This is the signed SHA256 hash of the message prepended to the authentication code above.
 To be clear it is signature(sha256hash(message + authCode)).>
-So an identity token is 144 bytes long.
+So an identity token is 136 bytes long.

 These are the types of messages that the server will accept:

 1. (Free) Make a friendly name for a public signing key:
 + 0x01
-+ 32 bytes: proof of work
++ 24 bytes: proof of work
 + 32 bytes: public signing key
-+ name, a Utf-8 string of non-confusing characters, no more than 40
+Response is a string.

 2. (Free) Retrieve key for name
 + 0x02